Kronuz/ColorHighlight/README.md

 - Hexademical e.g. #RGB or #RRGGBB or #RRGGBBAA (you can use both upper and lower case letters)

-- RBG or RGBA value e.g. rgb(rrr,ggg,bbb) or rgba(rrr,ggg,bbb,a.aaa) with decimal channel values.
+- RBG or RGBA value e.g. rgb(rrr, ggg, bbb) or rgba(rrr, ggg, bbb, a.aaa) with decimal channel values.

+- HSL or HSLA value e.g. hsl(hue, sat%, lum%) or hsla(hue, sat%, lum%, a.aaa).

-- Hexademical numbers with prefix 0x like 0xRRGGBBAA
+- Hexadecimal numbers with prefix 0x like 0xRRGGBBAA

 - Named colors like "green", "black" and many others are also supported.